 HL7 FHIR, or Fast Health Interoperable Resources, is the newly developed standard built with modular components and optimized for use with web-based APIs (Application Programming Interfaces)

-How does HL7 work?
+How does HL7 in healthcare work?

 It provides a common framework for effective data communication within medical practices, between organizations, and with patients.
 Let’s have a detailed look at why HL7 is well worth the methodical and thorough integration it requires.